 These feature books have been inspired by Sicily and will take you on a journey through Sicilian culture while comfortably sitting on your favourite reading chair.

 If you know of something new with a Sicilian theme or have written a book about Sicily please drop me an email: email@example.com

 This page is in constant evolution so please be sure to check back every once in a while.

-Reading Trinacria is divided into the following genres in no particular order with links to in-depth reviews and information (which will be gradually added to in the coming weeks!)
+Reading Trinacria is divided into the following genres in no particular order with links to in-depth reviews and information, which will be gradually added to!

 History and cultural guides

 Andrew and Suzanne Edwards.
 Sicily: A literary guide.